y-kent/Build-a-Burger/README.md

    ```

 ### 🎮 Gameplay Flow

-The game begins by displaying the day banner and introducing a customer.
+- The game begins by displaying the **day banner** and introducing a customer.

-You will enter different minigames depending on the ingredient being prepared.
+- You will enter different **minigames** depending on the ingredient being prepared.

-After assembling the burger, the customer gives a rating based on accuracy and timing.
+- After assembling the burger, the customer gives a **rating** based on accuracy and timing.

-This cycle repeats for seven in-game days, each ending with summaries and possible upgrades.
+- This cycle repeats for **seven in-game days**, each ending with summaries and possible upgrades.

-After Day 7, the game will show your final results, including:
+- After **Day 7**, the game will show your **final results**, including:

-Average ratings
+  - Average ratings

-Achievements earned
+  - Achievements earned

-Overall performance summary
+  - Overall performance summary

 ---